DaveParillo/cisc187-reader/_sources/class-V-memory/constexpr-classes.rst

    - C++ Core Guidelines

-     - :core:`Con: Constants and immutability <#Rconst-immutable>`
+     - :guidelines:`Con: Constants and immutability <Rconst-immutable>`
-     - :core:`Con.5: Use constexpr for values that can be computed at compile time <#con5-use-constexpr-for-values-that-can-be-computed-at-compile-time>`
+     - :guidelines:`Con.5: Use constexpr for values that can be computed at compile time <con5-use-constexpr-for-values-that-can-be-computed-at-compile-time>`